Unlearnable Examples Give a False Sense of Data Privacy: Understanding and Relearning: Method

 \subsection{ST Training Framework}

-With the insights above, we propose progressive staged training (ST), a progressive staged training strategy by gradually modifying the learning rate of different layers from shallow layers to deep layers when the model has the tendency to overfit.
-To decide when to modify the learning rate of layers, we propose the Activation Cluster Measurement (\textit{ACM}) as an indicator to detect the tendency of overfitting caused by unlearnable perturbations during the training period.
-Meanwhile, a novel learning rate schedule algorithm is proposed to gradually reduce the learning process of shallow layers to resist overfitting.
+In light of the aforementioned insights, we introduce Progressive Staged Training (ST), a novel strategy that gradually adjusts the learning rate of different layers, moving from shallow to deep layers, when shows a tendency to learn unlearnable perturbation features.
+To determine the appropriate timing for the modification of the learning rate of these layers, we propose the Activation Cluster Measurement (\textit{ACM}).
+It serves as an indicator to identify the point at which the model becomes trapped in learning unlearnable perturbation features during the training phase.
+Simultaneously, we propose a novel learning rate schedule algorithm progressively curbing the shallow layers' unlearnable perturbation features learning process.
+A comprehensive overview of ST can be found in Fig.~\ref{overview}.

-\textbf{Overfitting Indicator.} We propose a metric to quantitatively estimate whether the model is in a perturbation overfitting state, based on the observation that unlearnable perturbations construct simple features, and models are recognized to be “lazy” and prefer to learn simple unlearnable perturbation features rather than difficult image semantic features~\cite{SP}.
+\textbf{\textit{ACM} Indicator.} We propose a metric to quantitatively estimate whether the model is in a perturbation learning state, based on the observation that unlearnable perturbations construct simple features, and models are recognized to be “lazy” and prefer to learn simple unlearnable perturbation features rather than difficult image semantic features~\cite{SP}.